An essential guide to packing for family air travel

 Can you order in advance?

-- A portable blackout blind and Gro Clock – check wattage at destination
+- A portable blackout blind and Gro Clock (check wattage at the destination – you may need to add a converter plug too!)

 - A few days of snacks from home, especially if your kids are fussy and may not like the local food offering